 Ever since getting back from study abroad, I’ve had the constant itch to explore new places and try new things.
 So instead of traveling away from Indiana this summer, I made it my goal to explore my city and try out a bunch of great activities that it had to offer.
 To do this, I created a bucketlist of things I’d heard from Hoosiers and college friends.
 Check out some of the cool experiences I’ve had the past few months:

-2) Klipsch Concert-Since I moved to Indy, “Klipsch” has been a staple name.
+Since I moved to Indy, “Ruoff” (formally Klipsch) has been a staple name.
 It’s a huge outdoor music center that hosts a lot of big headliners, mostly country singers.
-Since I barely tolerate country music, it never really sparked my interest until this year.
-Jordan and I got tickets to see Florida Georgia Line and they were fantastic live.
-Not only was the singing on point, but the venue itself was something I’ve never seen before.
+I got tickets to see Florida Georgia Line and they were fantastic live.
 Around 24,000 people waved their phones around during the ballads and sang along to the songs while sipping extremely expensive alcohol ($15 for a mixed drink).
 The opening acts Chris Lane and Nelly killed it too.
 So yes, after living in Indy for four years, I’m now a slight country fan but an official fan of Florida Georgia Line.

 Price: around $50.00 for the lawn